 Another fast and stress-free way to monetize a WordPress site is to sell services on it.

-Some service types commonly offered on WordPress sites include:
+Some service types commonly offered on WordPress websites include:

 - Freelance: Freelancers (creatives especially) have always found it handy to promote their services through WordPress sites.
 Writers, photographers, designers, and developers can easily put up a portfolio website showcasing their past experience and major professional strengths.